Tangerine-Community/Tangerine/docs/developer/load-testing.md

 this.userService.getSharedDBDocCount()
 ```

+Select "Sync Online" to test syncing a large recordset.

 ## Server-side generation

-### Populate database

-One may populate a Tangerine instance with records using the cli:
+One may populate a vanilla Tangerine instance with records using the cli:

 ```
-docker exec tangerine generate-uploads 500 group-uuid 2000 100 case-mother
+docker exec tangerine generate-uploads 500 group-uuid 2000 100
 ```

-That command generates 500 'case-mother' cases (each of which has 2 records) in batches of 100, posted every 2000 ms. The 'case-mother' switch uses templates stored in the 'response-templates' directory of that group in the data dir.
+That command generates 500 sets (each of which has 2 records) in batches of 100, posted every 2000 ms. Each doc are generated from templates in server/src/scripts/generate-uploads.

+Add the 'class' switch to the end of that command will generate a studentRegistrationDoc in addition to the other 2 docs.
 (Read server/src/scripts/generate-uploads/bin.js for more details.)

-### Push changed code

-If you make modifications to your Angular code, run the following command while exec'd into the container:
+You may need to modify the templates to suit the docs you wish to generate.

+### Case generation

+Case generation uses a case-export.json file placed in the group directory as the template for record generation.

+Generate a PWA, create a new case.
+While still in the case, use the `copy(await this.caseService.export())` command to copy the json into a case-export.json file.
+You'll need to surround the generated code with to brackets `[]` to make the json kosher.

+To generate cases, use the following docker command:

 ```
-cd /tangerine/client && rm -rf builds/apk/www/shell && rm -rf builds/pwa/release-uuid/app && cp -r dev builds/apk/www/shell && cp -r pwa-tools/updater-app/build/default builds/pwa && cp -r dev builds/pwa/release-uuid/app
+docker exec tangerine generate-cases 1 group-uuid
 ```

-### Build an APK

-In editor, build an APK.

-### Update and test

-On the tablet, in the menu select "Check for Update" to update the code and then select "Sync Online" to download the records.
+This would generate one case.

-### Clean things up
+## Clean things up

 To delete all generated records (but keep the views), use [bulkdelete](https://github.com/chrisekelley/scripts).